edwardhdavies/my-personal-website/content/resume/additional_information.md

 date: "2021-09-30"
 description: Additional information regarding volunteering, skills and interests  # the title that will show up once someone gets to this page
 draft: false
-image: h1_cover.png # save picture in \static\img\blogs.
+ # save picture in \static\img\blogs.
 Acceptable formats= jpg, jpeg, or png .
 Your iPhone pics wont work

 keywords: ""
 slug: additional_information